 Standard DoseOne tablet (800 mg of the PI darunavir boosted by 150 mg cobicistat) once daily with food, in people with no darunavir-associated drug resistance, including both treatment-experienced individuals and those who are treatment-naïve (taking HIV therapy for the first time).
 Must be taken in combination with another antiretroviral(s) which does not contain the medications in this drug or medication from the same drug classes.
-Use with non-nucleosides or other protease inhibitors is not recommended.

 Take missed dose as soon as possible, unless it is closer to the time of your next dose.
 Do not double up on your next dose.
 Prezcobix is not recommended during pregnancy due to substantially lower exposures of darunavir and cobicistat during pregnancy.
 Do not use in people with severe liver impairment.

 See the individual drugs contained in Prezcobix: Prezista and Tybost.